Sauhard74/fridgewhiz-v0/README.md

 - Consider upgrading to a paid plan for more requests

 ### No fun recipe names appearing
-- This is expected if `OPENAI_API_KEY` is not set (it's optional)
+- Check that your `OPENAI_API_KEY` is correctly set
+- The OpenAI API key is required for both image recognition and fun names

+### Image upload not working
-- Add the OpenAI API key to enable this feature
+- Ensure your OpenAI API key is configured
+- Check that the image file is a valid format (JPG, PNG, etc.)
+- Try a clearer image with better lighting

 ## 📞 Support